The Premier Guide To Thanksgiving Dinner Done On The Grill (18 Recipes, 1 Page, 3 Articles)

 Not only are they all delicious, but most of them are also done outdoors, meaning less mess in the kitchen and extra room in the oven and on the stovetop for warming dishes up.
 Now it’s time to celebrate the harvest!

 Turkey may be the most difficult of all meats because if you over cook it even slightly you have cardboard.
 My recipe veers from tradition, but if you follow my guidelines you can make this flightless bird soar above the flock.

-Our grilled turkey recipe and smoked turkey recipe makes your ordinary holiday meal extraordinary!
-Here's everything you need to know about making the ultimate holiday bird including tips for shopping, thawing, prep, injecting, cooking, gravy, and carving.
+Our grilled and smoked turkey recipe and tutorial make your ordinary holiday meal extraordinary!
+Here's everything you need to know about making the ultimate holiday bird.
 We also bust some myths, discuss side dishes, and so much more!